YeongOh/YMDB/README.md

 ## User Stories

-- [ ] User can see all the latest movie on the front page
+- [x] User can see all the latest movie on the front page
-- [ ] User scroll down to see all other movies according to release date
+- [x] User scroll down to see all other movies according to release date
-- [ ] User can click on any of the movie to go to their own separate page
+- [x] User can click on any of the movie to go to their own separate page
-- [ ] User can then see all about the movie ratings, about, actors present on each separate movie page
+- [x] User can then see all about the movie ratings, about, actors present on each separate movie page
-- [ ] User can create their own watch list
+- [x] User can create their own watch list

 ## Additional Features in mind

-- [ ] Slider of Movies at Home
+- [x] Slider of Movies at Home
-- [ ] Pagination or Infinite Scrolling
+- [x] Pagination or Infinite Scrolling
 - [ ] Skeleton Screens
 - [ ] Lazy Loading
-- [ ] Multi word search separated by a comma or a white-space

 ## Framework and Libraries used